SebastienSyd/openweathermap-prometheus-exporter/README.md

 ## Description

-Python implementation of a Prometheus exporter for the OpenWeatherMap service.
+Python implementation of a Prometheus exporter for the [OpenWeatherMap](https://openweathermap.org/) service.

-For this service to work, you need to sign up on the website and retrieve your API key.
+For this service to work, you need to follow the steps [here](https://openweathermap.org/appid).
+In a nutshell you need to sign up on the website and retrieve your API key.

 ## Build image from code